 - The call where Michael Flynn discussed the prospects for lifting sanctions on Russia

 As a reminder, Flynn then misrepresented his discussions, and when Sally Yates warned the Trump administration that the Russians could blackmail Flynn because of the lies, Trump fired her instead of Flynn (Flynn resigned when his problems became public.
-It was later revealed he had also been paid by Turkey -- and changed military policy to be more favorable to Turkey.)
+It was later revealed he had also been paid by Turkey, among others -- and changed military policy to be more favorable to Turkey.)

 Finally, further contact, and evidence that Trump views Putin as an ally with a shared worldview came after he was in office.
-He disclosed highly sensitive information, without the permission of the country from which it had come, to the Russian ambassador and foreign minister.
-He explored the idea of ending sanctions.
+The White House has made efforts to remove sanctions, return seized Russian compounds, share top secret intelligence, accept Russia's terms on Syria, and set up a back channel that could not be monitored by US Intelligence agencies.
+Preet Bharara, Sally Yates, and James Comey, all of whom were responsible for investigations of Russian espionage and/or criminal activities, were fired.
+The Prevezon money laundering case which Preet Bharara had been pursuing (against clients represented by the Russian lawyer who met with the Trump campaign) was abruptly settled.
+Trump disclosed highly sensitive information, without the permission of the country from which it had come, to the Russian ambassador and foreign minister.
 And Trump spoke privately with Putin himself at a dinner during the G20 summit with no American witnesses or readout of their conversation.

 4. The final and perhaps most important thing to understand, is how sophisticated Russia's disinformation capabilities are these days.
 Releasing hacked information and sponsoring propaganda campaigns and supporting conspiracy theories in other countries is a standard tactic for Russia.
 A Russian general has said that the role of non-military measures like hacking, disinformation, and propaganda in achieving Russia's political and strategic goals "has grown, and, in many cases, they have exceeded the power of force of weapons in their effectiveness."